HuMingLab/SnapHiC/readme.md

 ### 5. Testing
 You can use the dataset provided [here](http://renlab.sdsc.edu/abnousa/snapHiC/test/input/Ecker/ODC_100.tar.gz) to test your installation of the program.
 This dataset contains 100 oligodendrocytes from Lee et al study (PMID: 31501549, Ref: hg19).
 The output for this dataset can be downloaded from [here](http://renlab.sdsc.edu/abnousa/snapHiC/test/output/Ecker/ODC_100_output.tar).
-After downloading the input file, untar it so that you can find 100 files, each represents the mapped reads for one cell.
-Run files to generate these results (*run_test_odc_step1.sh* and *run_test_odc_step2.sh* scripts) are in the SnapHiC software.
-You can set the input/output directories and submit them for run.
+After downloading the input file, untar it so that you can find 100 input files, each representing the mapped reads for one cell.
+Run files to generate these results (*test_run_scripts/run_test_odc_step1.sh* and *test_run_scripts/run_test_odc_step2.sh* scripts) are in the included with the SnapHiC software.
+You can set the input/output directories, load the required modules, and submit them for run.

 ### 6. Recommendations for parallel setting:
 You can use as many processors as possible for the RWR step (first script), as long as you provide sufficient memory for the remaining steps.